na-na-hi/renget/archive/vpmdcloverpb.md

 ###Taslean
 >This is Taslean, he was possessed by a ghost Pokémon during a mission.
 Some shit I haven't thought of yet happened and now the ghost can't leave, so both consciousnesses share the same body.

+###Adrian
+>Usually pretty chill, but he has a lot of pent up rage that bursts out on occasion.
+>He's very easily pissed off by people.
+He doesn't usually yell, but he'll pop snide remarks and give glares to show his distaste for something or someone.
+>While he might come off stand offish, he really does care about people deep down.
+>He just pushes most people away out of fear.
+His nature really shows when people get close to him.
+He's bad at expressing any feelings besides his anger

 ###Kaz/Solid Linoone
 Blurb here : https://rentry.org/fzygy
 Q&A page: https://curiouscat.live/Linoone_mailmon